Peter P. Reese, MD, MSCE; Peter L. Abt, MD; Emily A. Blumberg, MD

 The THINKER trial at Penn Gastroenterology has successfully cured hepatitis C (HCV) infection in kidney-transplant patients who received organs from HCV+ donors.

 In an article published in NEJM in 2015, Drs.
-REESE, ABT, BLUMBERG and GOLDBERG at Penn GI, report that the average wait time for a kidney in the US is 5 years [to put this in perspective, the average wait time for a heart in the US is 4 months].
+REESE, ABT, and BLUMBERG at Penn GI, report that the average wait time for a kidney in the US is 5 years [to put this in perspective, the average wait time for a heart in the US is 4 months].
 The average mortality for the >100,000 people nationwide currently awaiting a kidney is 4% per year, with a much higher death rate for diabetics and the elderly.

 “These grim realities,” the authors report, “have prompted aggressive efforts to procure kidneys that would previously have been considered unacceptable, including kidneys from donors older than 70 years of age, kidneys that have sustained acute injuries, and kidneys with diverse infections.”